Our work: Equity in Learning

 Creating equitable and effective solutions for all

-The initiative on equity in learning will analyze the roles of race, culture, poverty, community, and identity in learning and teaching and design solutions to address the factors that perpetuate educational disparities.
+The initiative on equity in learning analyzes the roles of race, culture, poverty, community, and identity in learning and teaching, and designs solutions to address the factors that perpetuate educational disparities.

 The Challenge